NiklasTR/treatment_induced_organoid_phenotypes/README.md

 ## Docker Containers
 The project can most easily be reproduced by pulling these docker containers:

+* [niklastr/promise:latest](https://hub.docker.com/r/niklastr/promise/tags) - contains the promise git project together with large local files stored under *localdata*
 * [niklastr/MOFA:latest](https://hub.docker.com/r/niklastr/mofa/tags) - contains a MOFA2 implementation to run the multi-omics factor analysis.
 The code can be run without GPU support
-* [niklastr/promise:latest](https://hub.docker.com/r/niklastr/promise/tags) - contains the promise git project together with large local files stored under *localdata*
 * [niklastr/promise:interimdata](https://hub.docker.com/r/niklastr/promise/tags) - contains all contents of the niklastr/promise:latest with additional interim data from the original analysis (available soon)

 ## Reproducing Notebooks
+### Figures
 All notebooks can be reproduced by starting a niklastr/promise docker, navigating to the promise working directory and calling

 ```